Brake Caliper Refurbishment ServiceLifetime Warranty

 Mistakes rarely happen, while this is very rare, we accidentally ship calipers back to our customers with minor faults.

-Should you make us aware of any faults either before or during fittment, we will arrange shipping with our carrier and at our expense both ways.
+Should you make us aware of any faults either before or during fitment, we will arrange shipping with our carrier and at our expense both ways.
 We will not be held liable for shipping expenses where you have paid retail prices for shipping.
 We will only refund a maximum of £10 for any shipping transactions you have made without our approval.

 We are require at least one opportunity to rectify any defects or faults with our work.
-No refunds will be provided unless a second attempt to rectify any faults is unsuccesful.
+No refunds will be provided unless a second attempt to rectify any faults is unsuccessful.
 Due to the nature of some brake calipers, certain operational checks cannot be completed unless the caliper is fitted to the vehicle, in particular handbrake mechanism faults under no-pedal pressure.

 Alcon brakes, Alfa Romeo, AP Racing, Aston Martin, Audi, Austin, Bedford, Bentley, BMW, Brembo Brakes, Chevrolet, Chrysler, Citroen, Dacia, Daewoo, DAF, Daihatsu, Ferrari, Fiat, Ford, Honda, Hyundai, Isuzu, Iveco, Jaguar, Kia, Lada, Lamborghini, Lancia, Land Rover, Lexus, Leyland, Lotus, Mazda, Mercedes-Benz, MG, Mini, Mitsubishi, Nissan, Peugeot, Polski Fiat, Porsche, Proton, Reliant, Renault, Rolls Royce, Rover, Saab, Seat, Skoda, Smart Car, Ssangyong, Subaru, Suzuki, Talbot, Tesla, Toyota, Triumph, Vauxhall & Opel, Volkswagen, Volvo, Talbot, Yugo